Electrical fire leaves Alton home uninhabitable

-ALTON — An electrical fire Thursday evening left a Coffin Brook Road home uninhabitable, but the occupants were uninjured, according to Fire Chief Jim Beaudoin.
+ALTON — An electrical fire Thursday evening left a Coffin Brook Road home temporarily uninhabitable, but the occupants were uninjured and are staying with relatives, according to Fire Chief Jim Beaudoin.

 Alton Fire-Rescue was called to the single-family residence at 6:53 p.m., for a reported second-floor fire.
 Because the town’s ladder truck was out of service, New Durham provided its aerial apparatus, and other Mutual Aid departments also responded.

 Chief Beaudoin said fire was visible in a second-floor window of the 30-foot by 40-foot cape when he arrived at 7 p.m.
-A single hose deployed to the second floor kept the fire from further spreading, and the crew brought additional hose line to extinguish the blaze.
+A single hose deployed to the second floor kept the fire from spreading further, and the crew brought additional hose line to extinguish the blaze.

 Additional crews checked the building and ventilated smoke, covering valuables with heavy tarps.